 In October 2011, the Company entered into a collaboration agreement with Kissei Pharmaceutical Co., Ltd., ("Kissei"), to perform research and development services relating to MN-221 (bedoradrine) in exchange for a non-refundable upfront payment of \$2.5 million.
 Under the terms of the agreement, the Company is responsible for all costs to be incurred in the performance of these services.
 The Company assessed the services in accordance with the authoritative guidance and concluded that the two studies to be performed under the agreement represented two separate performance obligations.
-The transaction price was allocated among the two studies that were deemed separate performance obligations based on the expected costs to be incurred for each obligation.
-Revenue is recognized proportional to the total costs expected for each performance obligation as incurred over the service period.
-The first study was completed in 2013 and the timing of the second study is undetermined as of September 30, 2020.
+The transaction price was allocated among the two studies that were deemed separate performance obligation as incurred over the service period.
+The first study was completed in 2013 and the timing of the second study is undetermined as of March 31, 2021.
 The amount received from Kissei and allocated, net of the amount recorded as revenue, is included on the balance sheet as long-term deferred revenue and will be recognized as revenue as the remaining performance obligation is satisfied.
-No revenue was recognized for the three and nine months ended September 30, 2020 and 2019 in connection with the collaboration agreement with Kissei.
+No revenue was recognized for the three months ended March 31, 2021 and 2020 in connection with the collaboration agreement with Kissei.